kukuu/RBAC/user-management.md

 export default App;

 ```

+## Adding Edit and Delete Functionality

+To manage editing and deleting user data, the following steps are integrated:

+Edit: Already covered by UserProfile component, where user data is updated.
+Delete: Can be managed via a delete button in the UserProfile component.
+Update UserProfile.js to include a delete button:

 ## Summary

 The above setup allows for complete user management in a React application, ensuring data persistence and seamless user experience.